7 Minute Read

 Everyone from big-box retail stores to Uncle Bob’s Toothpick Shack seems to have their own store credit card these days.
-They’ll be more than happy to offer you 10–20% off this $7 purchase of Santa Claus socks if you’ll just open a credit card account.
-And watch out for those "store cards"—a lot of them are credit cards in disguise!
+They’ll be more than happy to offer you 10–20% off a $7 purchase of Santa Claus socks, if you’ll just open a credit card account.
+And watch out for those tricky "store cards"—a lot of them are credit cards in disguise!

 You could also get crafty and creative!
 Grab some newspaper, brown bags or butcher paper and wrap your gifts with it.
 You can dress them up with some festive twine and ribbon, or let the kids decorate them with stamps and markers to give to the grandparents.
 It’s affordable and adorable!

-And if you really want to try something unconventional this year, how about chip bag wrapping paper?
+And if you really want to try something unconventional this year, how about using wrapping paper made out of a potato chip bag?
 We’re serious.
-All you have to do is turn an (empty) bag of chips inside out, wash it and then use the shiny, silver foil to wrap your gifts!
+All you have to do is turn an (empty) bag of chips inside out, wash it, and then use the shiny, silver foil to wrap your gifts!